ome-zarr-models/ome-zarr-models-py/docs/index.md

 When we do a first release, it will be available on PyPI and conda-forge.

-## Getting help

-Developers of this package are active on our [Zulip chat channel](https://imagesc.zulipchat.com/#narrow/channel/469152-ome-zarr-models-py), which is a great place for asking questions and getting help.

 ## Design

+OME-zarr data are zarr groups that contain specific metadata in the zarr attributes metdata.
+`ome-zarr-models` models this with:

+- Classes that represent the different zarr groups (see the [datasets API docs](api/v04/datasets.md))
+- Classes that represent valid metadata within these groups (see the [metadata models API docs](api/v04/metadata.md))

-This package is designed with the following guiding principles:
+This package has been designed with the following guiding principles:

 - Strict adherence to the [OME-zarr specification](https://ngff.openmicroscopy.org/), with the goal of being a reference implementation.
 - A usable set of Python classes for reading, writing, and interacting with OME-zarr metadata.
 - The ability to work with multiple versions of the OME-zarr spec at the same time.
 - Array reading and writing operations are out of scope.

+## Getting help

+Developers of this package are active on our [Zulip chat channel](https://imagesc.zulipchat.com/#narrow/channel/469152-ome-zarr-models-py), which is a great place for asking questions and getting help.

 ## Known issues